📚

 1762: Rousseau publishes the Social Contract

-1765: James Watt invents the steam engine
+1765: James Watt invents steam engine

 1776: American Revolution begins